-- We grew revenues in 2012 to \$2.4 billion. - We sold our 579 megawatt Antelope Valley Solar Project to MidAmerican Energy Holding Company, which is the biggest utility scale solar project in the world, for between \$2.0 billion and \$2.5 billion. - We installed more than 180 megawatts for the 250- megawatt California Valley Solar Ranch project, and are on track to complete construction in 2013. - We surpassed our manufacturing cost reduction targets by achieving more than 25 percent blended panel cost reduction in 2012. - We ramped-up our residential lease program in the United States across nine states, with more than 14,000 customers and 114 megawatts booked at the end of 2012. - We signed a joint venture agreement with partners in China to deliver SunPower's C7 Tracker concentrator technology into the Chinese market, and extended our long-term relationship with Toshiba to serve the Japanese market. - We began production of our Maxeon Gen 3 solar cell and the industry's first 21% efficient solar panel. - We signed a power purchase agreement with Pacific Gas & Electric for the 100 megawatts Henrietta Solar Project.
+- We grew revenues in 2012 to \$2.4 billion. - We sold our 579 megawatt Antelope Valley Solar Project to MidAmerican Energy Holding Company, which is the biggest utility scale solar project in the world, for between \$2.0 billion and \$2.5 billion. - We installed 131 megawatts for the 250-megawatt California Valley Solar Ranch project, and are on track to complete construction in 2013. - We surpassed our manufacturing cost reduction targets by achieving more than 25 percent blended panel cost reduction in 2012. - We ramped-up our residential lease program in the United States across nine states, with more than 14,000 customers and 114 megawatts booked at the end of 2012. - We signed a joint venture agreement with partners in China to deliver SunPower's C7 Tracker concentrator technology into the Chinese market, and extended our long-term relationship with Toshiba to serve the Japanese market. - We began production of our third-generation Maxeon solar cell and the industry's first 21.5% efficient solar panel.